sscdelft/sscdelft.github.io/activities/_posts/2021-11-22-workshop-day.md

 title: "Workshop day"
 ---

 In this century, data science and machine learning form a part and parcel of every engineering sector.
-To discover their role and get introudced to cutting edge research about machine laerning and data science we at SIAM student chapter of TU Delft is organizing the workshop day event on **22-November-2021**.
+To discover their role and get introduced to cutting edge research about machine laerning and data science we at SIAM student chapter of TU Delft is organizing the workshop day event on **22-November-2021**.
 In this workshop day event, distuinguished speakers from TU Delft and companies will elaborate on their research work.
 The program of the event is,

-|09h30 - 09h40|: Introudction by [Prof.dr.ir.Kees Vuik]
-|09h40 - 09h50|: Introudction by SIAM student chapter
+|09h30 - 09h40|: Introudction by SIAM student chapter
-|09h50 - 10h50|: [Dr.Miguel Bessa]
+|09h40 - 10h40|: Machine learning advances in computational solid mechanics by [Dr.Miguel Bessa]
-|10h50 - 11h00|: Break
+|10h40 - 11h00|: Break
-|11h00 - 12h00|: [Sebastiano Grazzi]
+|11h00 - 12h00|: Julia workshop by [Sebastiano Grazzi]
 |12h00 - 12h45|: Lunch
-|12h45 - 13h45|: [Jousef Mourad], you can also look him up on his [youtube] channel
+|12h45 - 13h45|: Engineering, design and optimization with machine Learning by [Jousef Mourad], you can also look him up on his [youtube] channel
 |13h45 - 14h00|: Break
-|14h00 - 15h00|: [Dr.ir.Joris Bierkens]
+|14h00 - 15h00|: Statistical learning by [Dr.ir.Joris Bierkens]
-|15h00 - 15h15|: Closure
+|15h00 - 15h15|: Closure by [Prof.dr.ir.Kees Vuik]